tokenfactor/tokenfactor.github.io/index.md

 LinkedIn: <https://linkedin.com/in/lovelyd>

 # Research
 I'm interested in the intersections among emerging technologies, local and regional governments and their infrastructures, and urban resilience.
 I look at initiatives meant to develop and build urban resilience -- the capacity of cities to withstand various types of disruptions caused by rapid urbanization and disasters (financial, cyber warfare, climate change, etc).
-I focus my research on human factors, critical systems & infrastructures (people, process, technology).
 I examine the role of power, economics, politics, and culture, and the impact of tech adoption/tech-emboldened city initiatives on urban planning, and vulnerable populations across the globe.

-See also: human factors, digital equity, 'Smart' Cities initiatives, emerging technologies, digital transformation in government, cybersecurity and risk in the public sector
+See also: digital equity, digital transformation in government, 'Smart' Cities initiatives, emerging technologies, cybersecurity, privacy, and risk in the public sector, urban planning

 ## Published and Other Works
 - Samford, H. and Domingo, L.F.
 (2019) “The Political Geography and Environmental Impacts of Cryptocurrency Mining.”
 UW Jackson School’s International Policy Institute.
 July 10. <https://jsis.washington.edu/news/the-political-geography-and-environmental-impacts-of-cryptocurrency-mining>